 \subsection{Forest-Connected RIS-Aided MISO Systems}

 We next evaluate the performance of the forest-connected RIS.
 Specifically, the forest-connected RIS is optimized through Alg.~\ref{alg:B-design-forest} and it is compared with tree-, group-, and single-connected RIS.
-For the group-connected RIS, we recall that the $N$ element are divided into $G$ groups and all the RIS ports within the same group are connected with each other, so that $\mathbf{B}$ is arbitrary symmetric block diagonal matrix and $\boldsymbol{\Theta}$ satisfies
+For the group-connected RIS, we recall that the $N$ elements are divided into $G$ groups and all the RIS ports within the same group are connected with each other, so that $\mathbf{B}$ is a symmetric block diagonal matrix and $\boldsymbol{\Theta}$ satisfies

 as shown in \cite{she20}.
 In Figs.~\ref{fig:perf-miso-forest-M2} and \ref{fig:perf-miso-forest-M8}, we provide the received signal power in MISO systems aided by tree-, group-, forest-, and single-connected RIS, with $M=2$ and $M=8$, respectively.
 Group-connected and single-connected RIS are optimized as proposed in \cite[Alg.
 2]{ner22}.
 We can make the following observations.